LoopKit/loopdocs/docs/loop-3/omnipod.md

 ![how to switch from any omnipod pod type to a different pod or pump type](img//omnipodkit-switch-pod-pump.png){width="350"}
 {align="center"}

-If you select Switch pod type, you are taken to the [Pod Type](#pod-type) Selection screen
+If you select Switch pod type, you are taken to the [Switch Pod Type](#switch-pod-type) Selection screen

-* All of your configuration settings including Insulin brand are maintained when switching Pod Types
+* All of your configuration settings including Insulin brand are maintained when you switch to a different Pod Type

 > If you are an experienced tester running a development branch, you will see the Omnipod 5 Pod type as an option on the Pod Type screen.